 For hypothetical applications outside the lab, gene drive would take us into uncharted territory.
 It has been proposed to have great potential for health such as by targeting the mosquitoes that transmit malaria to humans and in agriculture by wiping out pests.
 A number of other hypothetical gene drive-based applications intended for real world implementation have been discussed.
-The only requirement for gene drive is that an organism reproduce sexually.
+The only requirement is that an organism reproduce sexually.

-Gene drive works in a general sense by making a mutant gene be inherited more often than normal through an entire population.
+It works in a general sense by making a mutant gene be inherited more often than normal through an entire population.
 An engineered gene in a nuclease-driven gene drive system of the type powered by CRISPR-Cas9 might be inherited almost 100% of the time.

-The more specific mechanism by which such a nuclease-driven gene drive works is by creating a mutant form of a gene that then itself also has the power (via CRISPR-Cas9 for instance) to change any additional WT copies of the gene that are present into gene drive mutants as well.
+The more specific mechanism by which such a nuclease-driven drive works is by creating a mutant form of a gene that then itself also has the power (via CRISPR-Cas9 for instance) to change any additional WT copies of the gene that are present into drive mutants as well.
 In other words, a gene drive mutation has the ability to spread itself at the expense of normal WT copies of the same gene.
-For instance see Figure 1 from an intriguing gene drive paper from George Church’s group showing the possible spread of gene drive as represented by green mosquito symbols.
+For instance see Figure 1 from an intriguing gene drive paper from George Church’s group showing the possible spread of such a drive as represented by green mosquito symbols.

 Eventually as gene drive continues there aren’t many if any WT organisms left anymore.
 Much of the subsequent mating may occur between mutants and all offspring are mutants.
 The selfish gene drive wins out and in evolutionary terms this happens at warp speed.
 In a sense it is a genetic chain reaction and one that it might be difficult for us scientists to control out in the field.